 I write feature articles and blog posts across a range of magazines and websites in Australia and the UK.
-Here are just a few.
+Here are just a few – and scroll down further for some tips on writing feature articles.

 7 tips for writing feature articles

-Feature articles are a reflection of the human experience, as opposed to news stories which report on current events.
-Features focus on an event or a person, and they take the reader on a journey, giving them a glimpse into the truth behind a subject.
-Here’s how to write an effective and engaging article.
+Feature articles reflect the human experience, whereas news stories report on current events.
+Feature articles focus on an event or a person, and they take the reader on a journey, giving them a glimpse into the truth behind a subject.
+Here’s how to write an effective and engaging feature article.

 1) Find the original angle to your story.